adamkingenergy/adamkingenergy.github.io/_drafts/energy-book-reviews.md

 	<figcaption>Front Cover</figcaption>
 </figure>

 This book is pretty much the only one I have been able to find which is dedicated to the coal market.
-Although now a few years old, the content is comprehensive and still highly relevant.
+Although now a few years old, almost all the content is still comprehensive and current.

 Early sections discuss the many grades of coal, their characteristics, geographical situation and process of formation - information which still remains broadly relevant.
 Later sections which cover the supply and demand characteristics of the market would probably benefit from a new edition, but if you are learning about coal from scratch as I did, the information is still very interesting.

-Unexpectedly, the book then goes into detail of the industrial competition models which, depending on your assumptions, can be considered as governing the global coal market.
+Unexpectedly, the book then goes into detail of the industrial competition models which, depending on certain assumptions, can be considered as governing the global coal market.
 The section was a very good walk through of both the different types of competition model (Cournot, Bertrand, Stackelberg etc.) and a description of the linear programming model given in the appendix (using GAMS).

 I would highly recommend this book, even if you only deal in coal incidentally as a fuel for thermal generation.